DebugAI: VS Code AI Debugger That Reads Your Whole Codebase

 Supported languages and frameworks

-JavaScript / TypeScript — React, Next.js, Node.js, Express, Vue, Svelte, Vite, tRPC
+JavaScript and TypeScript: React, Next.js, Node.js, Express, Vue, Svelte, Vite, tRPC

-- During indexing: File content sent over HTTPS → chunked → embeddings generated via Voyage AI → stored in your project index on DebugAI servers.
-Full source files not stored as-is — only semantic chunks for retrieval.
+- During indexing: file content is sent over HTTPS, chunked, turned into embeddings by Voyage AI, and stored as a project index on DebugAI servers.
+Full source files are not stored as is, only semantic chunks for retrieval.

-- During debugging: Error message + relevant code snippet (~800 bytes) + recent git change metadata (file names only, never contents or diffs).
+- During debugging: the error message, a small relevant code snippet of about 800 bytes, and recent git change metadata (file names only, never contents or diffs).

-API keys stored in VS Code SecretStorage — never in plaintext settings files.
+API keys are stored in VS Code SecretStorage, never in plaintext settings files.

 Privacy policy